Can I go for just part of the trip?

 Where do I leave my car?

-Everyone will meet in Asheville (except people that are only paddling the first two days).
+Everyone will meet in Asheville (except people who are only paddling the first two days of the five day trip).
 We have arranged a safe place to meet and leave your cars Your camping gear will also be shuttled between campsites, allowing you to travel light on the river.

 Can I fish?

-Yes, but you are responsible for obtaining appropriate licenses.
+Yes, but you are responsible for obtaining appropriate licenses through the wildlife resources commission.